• Europes biggest bike selection

 If you want performance and a bike to race cyclocross on, then a cyclocross bike is the choice.

-When it comes to picking between a gravel vs cyclocross bike, there’s not a huge amount to consider.
+When picking between gravel and cyclocross, there’s not a huge amount to consider.
 If you want performance and a bike to race cyclocross on, then a cyclocross bike is the choice.

 Can you use a cyclocross bike as a gravel bike?

 You could use a cyclocross bike as a gravel bike, but you will struggle to fit large enough tires for going on very rough terrain as the clearance is reduced.
 You might also find the riding position a little more aggressive than you might want it.
-This is a very commonly asked question when speaking about a gravel bike vs cyclocross bike.
+This is a commonly asked question when speaking about gravel vs. cyclocross bikes.

 Can you use a gravel bike as a cyclocross bike?

-You could use a gravel bike as a cyclocross bike, but you might not get the performance you need.
-Gravel bikes are often heavier and have a more relaxed geometry, which might not give you the results you need.
+You could use a gravel bike as a cyclocross bike, but you might not get the needed performance.
+Gravel bikes are often heavier and have a more relaxed geometry, which might not yield the desired results.

 What is cyclocross vs gravel bike?
-Well, if you are looking for a bike for bike touring or bikepacking and going on gravel then a gravel bike is the best option.
-Although they may look similar, you are going to have a very different experience from riding one another.
+Well, if you are looking for a bike for bike touring or bikepacking and going on gravel, then a gravel bike is the best option.
+Although they may look similar, you will have a different experience from riding one another.